-A special needs trust (also known as a supplemental needs trust) is a trust which holds the funds of a disabled person and which is written in such a way that the disabled person will continue to be eligible for public assistance programs such as Supplemental Security Income (SSI) and MaineCare (Maine Medicaid).
+A special needs trust (also known as a supplemental needs trust or supplemental care trust) is a trust which holds the funds of a disabled person and which is written in such a way that the disabled person will continue to be eligible for public assistance programs such as Supplemental Security Income (SSI) and MaineCare (Maine Medicaid).
 These programs have strict income and asset limits.
 (The asset limit is $2000 for SSI and $10,000 for MaineCare).
-When a disabled person receives money from a law suit, inheritance or divorce, he or she may suddenly have too much money and may lose public assistance.
-The loss of medical coverage can be especially serious for a disabled person, who then may quickly deplete the new found money on expensive medical care.
+When a disabled person receives money from a lawsuit, inheritance or divorce, he or she may suddenly have too much money and may lose public assistance.
+The loss of medical coverage can be especially serious for a disabled person, who then may quickly deplete the newfound money on expensive medical care.

-What does Levey, Wagley & Putman do for the client who needs a special needs trust?
+How do we assist the client who requires a special needs trust?

-- We meet with the client to learn about the client’s personal and financial situation.
+- We meet with the client or a family member to learn about the client’s personal and financial situation.
 If there is another attorney involved, such as a personal injury, medical malpractice or divorce attorney, we consult and collaborate with that attorney.

 - We develop a plan which will enable the client or the client’s disabled relative to keep SSI, MaineCare and other benefits while still having funds available to meet special needs.
 This might include the establishment of a special needs trust, the purchase of exempt assets, or a combination of these approaches.

-- We obtain approval of the trust by the Social Security Administration and MaineCare offices, where required.
+- We obtain approval of the trust by the court, the Social Security Administration and the MaineCare office, where required.